 I rest my case — Big Tech is dead.

 Big Tech companies aren’t going to die overnight.
 But their dominance will erode, and Big Tech stocks will be dead money for the next few years.

 And the catalyst behind this phenomenon is simple.
 These once untouchable tech giants are losing market share to hungrier, more innovative tech startups.

 The investment implication?
 Forget Big Tech.
-Buy the tech startups unseating Big Tech.
+Buy the tech startups unseating them.

-P.S.: The recent volatility in stocks is creating a rare event that’s only happened three times in the market’s history.
+P.S.: The recent volatility in stocks has created a rare event that’s only happened three times in the market’s history.
 It’s a 1,000% Divergence Window.
 It won’t be open for much longer.
 And it presents the perfect opportunity to buy the next Netflix, next Meta, or next Amazon at a massive discount.